Chelmsford Park and Ride

-Chelmsford Park and Ride is a park and ride bus service operated by Vectare on behalf of Essex County Council.
+Chelmsford Park and Ride is a park and ride bus service operated by Central Connect on behalf of Essex County Council.
 Two routes are operated serving two park and ride sites in Sandon and Chelmer Valley.
 The service was previously operated by First Essex for 15 years from opening until 5 March 2022.
+On 7 March 2022, operation resumed with Central Connect.
 The service was suspended on 28 March 2020 due to the COVID-19 pandemic.
-The Sandon service resumed on the 6th July 2020 with an every 15 minute circular service and Chelmer Valley on the 3rd August 2020 with an every 30 minute service.
+The Sandon service resumed on 6 July 2020 with an every 15 minute circular service and Chelmer Valley on 3 August 2020 with an every 30 minute service.

 Current Service

 Two services are operated, Sandon Circular & Chelmer Valley Circular.

 Previous Service

 A Cross City service used to operate serving both sites operated by First Essex.

 Park and Ride Sites

 Currently there are two park and ride sites in Chelmsford.
 One in Sandon southeast of the city and another in Chelmer Valley to the north of the city.
 During the COVID-19 pandemic Chelmer Valley Park and Ride Site was planned to be used as a temporary mortuary, but this did not happen in the end.